Have You Ever Wondered About the Stories Behind Berlin’s Street Names?

 5.1 Checkpoint Charlie

-Near Friedrichstrasse, you can find Checkpoint Charlie, the most famous border crossing between East and West Berlin during the Cold War.
-Today, it stands as a popular tourist attraction, preserving the memory of the Berlin Wall and the tensions that once divided the city.
+Near Friedrichstrasse is located Checkpoint Charlie, the most famous border between East and West Berlin during the Cold War.
+Now it is a major tourist landmark, keeping alive the memory of the Berlin Wall and the rift that once rent the city.

 Conclusion